 Heidi Chiavaroli is a women's fiction author who seeks to portray authentic women finding boundless grace in Jesus.
 Her stories are largely split-time novels, weaving the past and the present together with hope.
 Heidi is the winner of ACFW’s 2014 Genesis Contest, Historical Category.
-Her debut novel will release this August from Tyndale Publishers.
+Her debut novel, "Freedom's Ring" is a Romantic Times Top Pick and a BOOKLIST Top Ten Romance Debut for 2017.
 Heidi lives in Massachusetts with her high school sweetheart (AKA husband), two sons, and Howie, her standard poodle.

 She is a member of American Christian Fiction Writers and Women's Fiction Writers Association.

 Heidi is represented by Natasha Kern of the Natasha Kern Literary Agency.